AsteRiRi/SPPA/README.md

 ## Hyper-parameters

-The hyper-parameters of our method can be set as follows:
+The hyper-parameters of our method can be set as follows.
+Note that the best parameters may vary across datasets and setups.

 - L_ali: alpha can be between 10 to 100, we use 30.
 - L_str: beta can be between 1 to 100, we use 10. nu * beta can be between 1e-2 to 1e-1, we use 1e-1.
 - L_cont: gamma can be between 1e-3 to 1e-1, we use 1e-2. usually mu = 1 is good.
 - pseudo label: T_c is selected to keep 80% percent of the raw pseudo labels

-Note that the best parameters may vary across datasets and setups.